Hidden Villa Summer Camp registration is open! Learn more under our 'programs' menu.

 “Work is love made visible.” – Kahlil Gibran

-As we prepare for CSA registration (Opening Tuesday, March 4th!!)
-I’m rereading our end-of-year survey from 2024 to build inspiration for the year ahead.
+As we prepare for our 2025 Community Supported Agriculture (CSA) registration – opening Tuesday, March 4th!! – I’m rereading our end-of-year survey from 2024 to build inspiration for the year ahead.
 There’s a lot of love and appreciation shared there, plenty to warm my heart.
 Here are a few for you to enjoy.

 With love,